aoshimash/urlmap/README.md

 ## ⚡ Performance

-crawld is optimized for performance with the following characteristics:
+urlmap is optimized for performance with the following characteristics:

 ### Benchmarks